 I effectively transformed a diet dominated by ‘beige foods’ into one rich in a spectrum of plant-based foods with all the nutrients and fibre that they bring.
-I embraced more protein-rich foods by expanding my mainly vegetarian and carb heavy repertoire to incorporate fish and high quality lean meats, radically reducing identified sugar sources and other inflammatory triggers, and quitting my grazing habit.
+I embraced more protein-rich foods by expanding my mainly vegetarian and carb heavy repertoire to incorporate fish and high quality lean meats.
+And I radically reduced identified sugar sources and other inflammatory triggers, and quit my grazing habit.

-Today, at 37, I am more energised and stronger in my mind and body than I have ever been.
+Today, at 38, I am more energised and stronger in my mind. body and gut than I have ever been.
 And I enjoy helping people learn nourishing habits to help them feel body confident, energised, glowing and manage a healthy weight.